Bendodroid/RocketFuelManager/README.md

 Working:

 - Calculation of fuel ingredients (K-N-O3, Sugar, Sulfide, Fe2-O3)
-- Saving and Importing of recipes from a JSON file
 - Importing and printing of saved recipes (Now including notes)

 ### How to use?